k4iru/sass-ai/README.md

 * on login userid isn't defined until refresh
 * add salt
 * fix ability to send messages with expired tokens.
+* on new user creation. validate they have valid api key or only let user use limited features.

 ## Tests
 * Implement some test classes